"Cmd for Windows 11 empowers users to harness the command line interface for efficient system management, troubleshooting, and automation."

 copy file.txt D:\Backup\

-This command copies file.txt to the D:\Backup\ directory.
+This command copies `file.txt` to the `D:\Backup\` directory.

 Moving Files:

-To relocate files, use the move command.
-Example:
+To relocate files, use the `move` command.

 move file.txt D:\Documents\

-This command moves file.txt to the D:\Documents\ directory.
+This command moves `file.txt` to the `D:\Documents\` directory.

 Deleting Files: